shubhamvisare22/Django-ORM/README.md

 ### 1. Query Examples

-The `OrmMasterApp.views` directory contains individual Python scripts, each focusing on a specific ORM query scenario.
+The `OrmMasteryApp.views` directory contains individual Python scripts, each focusing on a specific ORM query scenario.
 These scripts are organized by topic, making it easy to find relevant examples.

 ### 2. Documentation